atlassian/data-center-helm-charts/docs/PREREQUISITES.md

    * The database service may be deployed within the same Kubernetes cluster as the Data Center product, or elsewhere.

    * The products need to be provided with the information they need to connect to the database service.
 Configuration for each product is mostly the same, with some small differences.
-For more information please refer to the **Database connectivity** section in [CONFIGURATION.md](CONFIGURATION.md).
+For more information please refer to the **Database connectivity** [section](CONFIGURATION.md#database-connectivity).

 5. [Configure a shared-home volume](examples/storage):